nkane/nkane.github.io/_posts/2018-07-31-win32-software-renderer-lesson-1.markdown

 The language that I will be using throughout this series is the [C programming language][c-lang].
 If you are not familiar with computer programming, a good place to start would be learning C by picking up a book called ["A First Book of ANSI C"][first-book-of-c], or by watching a course on the web.
 The book that
 I have recommended is the book that I used to initially learn C, so I recommend reading it from cover to cover and completing all of the exercises within it.
-In addition to the above book here are a few other options that will complement your skills after completing the other book:
+In addition here are a few other options that will complement your skills after completing the above:
 - [Learn C The Hard way][learn-c-the-hard-way]
 - [C Programming Language][k&r]